 For the love of God, please send help.

-This entry is part of Jack Rusher’s journal, originally published January 4th, 2004, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 4th, 2004, in New York.